Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Leveraging the null stream for glitch mitigation

-\emph{Leveraging the null stream for glitch mitigation.} Instead of using ${\rm ET}_1$ data stream to do simultaneous modeling of signal and glitch, we can make use of the null stream.
+For the ET-$\Delta$ configuration, instead of performing simultaneous modeling of signal and glitch, we can make use of the null stream.
 As shown in Eq.~\eqref{eq:no_signal_eq}, the signal is completely absent from $\vec{d}_{\rm null}$; hence we can use $\vec{d}_{\rm null}$ to reconstruct the glitch by itself, avoiding any possibility of signal contamination.
 The individual modeling of the glitch also reduces the model's dimensionality compared to simultaneous modeling.
 Up to a constant, the log-likelihood is now given by